 An overview of our classes and a rationale behind how we structure our school.

-Our school is a one form entry school who take pupils from Reception (4 - 5 year olds) to Year 6 (11 year olds).
+Woodsetton supports pupils with moderate and complex learning difficulties from Reception (4 - 5 year olds) to Year 6 (11 year olds).
 Pupils join us at different stages of their primary schooling and quickly settle into Woodsetton life.

-Pupils in our Lower Phase (Caterpillars, Badgers and Hedgehogs) follow an EYFS approach initially.
+Pupils in our Lower Phase (Caterpillars, Badgers and Hedgehogs 1and 2) follow an EYFS approach initially.
 They engage in a range of adult directed activities and have access to continuous provision style learning.
 There is a big focus on developing independence and embedding characteristics of effective learning.
-As our children move through this phase and their levels of independence grow, a more structured approach is introduced.
+As our children move through this phase and their levels of independence grow, a more structured approach is introduced when appropriate.

-Our Upper Phase (Frogs, Owls, Squirrels, Butterflies and Woodpeckers) offer pupils a selection of personalised pathways.
-Most classes are organised by age but our Woodpecker class is a small mixed age group.
+Our Upper Phase (Frogs, Owls, Squirrels, Butterflies and Woodpeckers 1and 2) offer pupils a selection of personalised pathways.
+Most classes are organised by age but our Woodpecker classes are small mixed age groups.
 Each class is structured according to the needs of each group.
 This can range from sensory learners, those that require higher levels of structure, nurture groups or groups that can access a faster pace of learning.

 Pupils in Butterflies also prepare for transition to secondary school and focus on independence and developing the skills needed to do this successfully .
 The curriculum is designed to encourage pupils to self-manage, problem solve, work with others and apply skills in real world situations.